SOJA: 2009–2012: Steady album releases

 The band released their fourth album, Strength to Survive on January 31, 2012, their first album on ATO Records.
 It sold over 50,000 copies, and topped the Billboard Reggae Album Chart in both 2012 and 2013.
-It was also #9 for the year end Reggae Albums chart on Billboard, and reached #36 on the Billboard 200, as well as #2 on the Independent Albums chart.
+It was also number 9 for the year end Reggae Albums chart on Billboard, and reached number 36 on the Billboard 200, as well as number 2 on the Independent Albums chart.
 It received 3.5/5 stars from Allmusic, with the website praising the band's growth as songwriters and Hemphill's vocal developments.
 While Allmusic criticized the non-reggae acoustic tracks at the end of the album, it stated that overall "You've got one of the best American reggae albums of the year."